cysouw/diathesis/text/c09_adverbials.md

    Ich sehe mich satt an dem Gemälde.
 :::

-The diatheses discussed in this chapter involve two superficially highly similar, but syntactically and semantically clearly different kind of constructions, namely ~~evaluative~~ constructions, like with *gut* 'good' in [@next a], or ~~resultative~~ constructions, like with *leer* 'empty' in [@next b].
+The diatheses discussed in this chapter involve two superficially highly similar, but syntactically and semantically clearly different kinds of constructions, namely ~~evaluative~~ constructions, like with *gut* 'good' in [@next a], or ~~resultative~~ constructions, like with *leer* 'empty' in [@next b].
 The syntactic structures and the valency alternations in which they appear turn out to be rather different, ideally warranting two separate chapters.
 However, the current combination of these superficially very similar German constructions into a single chapter allows me to sharpen their distinction and investigate similarities and differences between the two.

 ::: ex
 a.
 Das Buch verkauft sich gut.
 b.
 Die Leser kaufen den Buchladen leer.
 :::

 Quickly summarised, ~~Evaluatives~~ (see [@sec:adverbial-depictive-predicates]) are basically manner adverbials using an adjectival stem, like *gut* 'good' in [@last a].
 They appear in valency-reducing diatheses, often with reflexive pronouns, typically resulting in intransitive constructions after the diathesis.
 In contrast, ~~Resultatives~~ (see [@sec:adverbial-resultative-predicates]) are adjectives that arguably make up a new verb together with the main predicate.
 For example, *leer* and *kaufen* form a new verb *leerkaufen* in which the first part *leer-* is separable [@last b].
 This is reminiscent of verbs with preverbs like *an-* in *ankaufen* (cf. [@sec:preverbs-prefixes-particles]).
 Similar to preverbs, diatheses with resultatives almost always lead to a transitive construction with a nominative and an accusative argument (cf. [@sec:preverbs-always-accusative]).
-This parallelism reinforces the widespread impression that resultatives should be considered together with preverbs [cf. @wunderlich1997; @chang2007].^[The Duden grammar [-@duden2009: 790 ] presents *Er hält/macht den Tisch sauber* as examples of resultative adverbial constructions.
+This parallelism reinforces the widespread impression that resultatives should be considered together with preverbs [cf. @wunderlich1997; @chang2007].^[The Duden grammar [-@duden2009: 790 ] presents *Er hält/macht den Tisch sauber* as examples of resultative constructions.
 However, these examples are probably better analysed as adjectival predicates with light verbs *halten* and *machen*, see the full discussion in [@sec:participles-adjectives-light-verb-constructions].]

-There are ten diatheses in this chapter that seem prominent enough to be given a German name.
+There are nine diatheses in this chapter that seem prominent enough to be given a German name.
 I propose the following names for these:

 - ~~[SBJ › Ø] Wertungsverbativ~~ (see [@sec:adverbial-reflexive-drop])
 - ~~[OBJ › SBJ › Ø] Wertungsantikausativ~~ (see [@sec:adverbial-reflexive-transitive-anticausative] ff.)
 - ~~[OBJ › Ø] Aktionsfokus~~ (see [@sec:adverbial-action-focus])
 - ~~[PBJ › OBJ › Ø] Resultativ Ganz/leer-Objekttausch~~ (see [@sec:adverbial-applicative-leer])
 - ~~[PBJ › OBJ › ADJ] Resultativ Ganz/voll-Objekttausch~~ (see [@sec:adverbial-applicative-voll])
-- ~~[PBJ › ADJ] Resultativ Delokativ~~ (see [@sec:adverbial-antiresultative] ff.)
 - ~~[Ø › OBJ › ADJ] Resultativ Teil/fest-Objekttausch~~ (see [@sec:adverbial-fest])
 - ~~[Ø › OBJ] Resultativ Akkusativ~~ (see [@sec:adverbial-object-addtion])
 - ~~[ADJ › OBJ] Resultativ Applikativ~~ (see [@sec:adverbial-applicative])
+- ~~[PBJ › ADJ] Resultativ Delokativ~~ (see [@sec:adverbial-antiresultative] ff.)

 ## Disentangling adverbial expressions {#sec:adverbial-differences}

 ### Terminology

 The term ~~adverbial~~ is commonly used in grammatical descriptions of German (or any other language, for that matter).
 However, it normally describes a wide range of rather disparate linguistic phenomena that will be distinguished here for a better insight into German sentence structure.
 When needed for clarification, I will use the term ~~adverbials-at-large~~ for the whole domain commonly called 'adverbial' and the term ~~adverbials (proper)~~ for the more restricted definition used here.
 However, in the main body of this chapter, whenever I use the unmodified term 'adverbials' this is supposed to simply mean 'adverbials (proper)'.
 The following terms will be used to designate the various kinds of adverbials-at-large.
 All these terms will be discussed in more detail in the following subsections.

 Within the German adverbials-at-large domain there are three different syntactic functions that have to be separated.
 I will call these three syntactic functions ~~Adverbial~~, ~~Preverbial~~ and ~~Secondary Predication~~.
 Basically, adverbials are syntactically free elements that modify verbs, preverbials are syntactically bound to the verbs they modify, and secondary predicates modify noun phrases, not verbs.

 Intersecting these functions are classes of morphemes that potentially can be used in more than one of these syntactic function.
-First, the morphemes that only have adverbial function are called ~~Adverbs~~.
+First, those morphemes that only have adverbial function are called ~~Adverbs~~.
 Second, those that only have preverbial function are called ~~Preverbs~~ (discussed in the previous chapter).
-Next, adjectives can be used in all three of these functions, leading to (i) adjectival adverbials, called ~~Evaluatives~~ here, (i) adjectival preverbials, called ~~Resultatives~~ here, and (iii) adjectival secondary predicates, called ~~Depictives~~ here.
+Next, adjectives can be used in all three of the functions mentioned above, leading to (i) adjectival adverbials, called ~~Evaluatives~~ here, (i) adjectival preverbials, called ~~Resultatives~~ here, and (iii) adjectival secondary predicates, called ~~Depictives~~ here.
 Finally, there is also a special closed set of preverbial morphemes that I will call ~~Directionals~~.

 ### Adverbials